Metaform/connector-fabric-manager/docs/developer/decision_records/2025-05-08-04-logging/README.md

 #### 2. Warn

-The WARN level should be only be used to indicate problematic or insecure configuration.
+The WARN level should only be used to indicate problematic or insecure configuration.
 For example, if a security feature is disabled for testing.

 #### 3. Info